ETC.: around every circle another can be drawn

 Technical assistance: Alen Đudarić

-Thanks to Škuc Gallery, Projekt Atol, Vžigalica Gallery, MG+MSUM for lending us technical equipment.
+Thanks to Škuc Gallery, Projekt Atol, Vžigalica Gallery, and MG+MSUM for lending us technical equipment.

-The exhibition is supported by the Ministry of Culture of the Republic of Slovenia, City of Ljubljana, Embassy of The Republic of Slovenia in Prague.
+The exhibition is supported by the Ministry of Culture of the Republic of Slovenia and the City of Ljubljana.

 Exhibition design: Manca Košir & Jan Kozinc